Integralist/integralist.co.uk/content/posts/python-context-managers.md

 ### `@contextlib.contextmanager`

-Python provides a decorator function `@contextlib.contextmanager` which is actually a callable class (i.e. it defines `__call__` magic method) that enables context managers to work as decorators.
+Python provides a decorator function `@contextlib.contextmanager` which is actually a callable class (i.e. it defines `__call__` magic method) that enables custom context managers (e.g. your own code you want to act as a context manager) to use simpler code than the traditional 'class-based' implementation we previously mentioned.

-This means if you have custom objects that need to implement clean-up logic (similar to how `open` does), then you can decorate your own function so it behaves like a Context Manager, but now instead of the more verbose 'class-based' implementation (which we'll look at in the next section) we can use a `yield` statement, like so:
+This means if you have custom objects that need to implement clean-up logic (similar to how `open` does), then you can decorate your own function so it _behaves_ like a Context Manager, while your function itself simply uses a `yield` statement, like so:

 ```
 from contextlib import contextmanager